 Cooperative ansynd refers to the current within anarcho-syndicalism, which focuses on worker self-management.
 This praxis presents a significant threat to the capitalist hegemony because management is very expensive, and successfully dispensing with it thereby makes any business inherently more competitive.

 The methodology is predicated on individual power and assertiveness.
-It recognises the inherent weakness of group-think, and mandates creativity, ambition, and rationality… over opinions, apathy, and feelings.
+It recognises the inherent weakness of group-think, and mandates creativity and ambition, over opinions and apathy.
 Participants are thus encouraged to become aware of their own limitations.
 A non-hierarchal workforce must collectively possess all the skills more usually encapsulated within a management team.

 Cooperative ansynd consists of: a set of principles; a statute; elected officials; and a sophisticated take on democracy.
 It is deemed a militant praxis because each participant may exercise their power unilaterally.

-Translation: Your opinions and feelings, don’t count, action does.
-We always go ahead with ideas that are creative or ambitious, unless there’s a good reason not to.
+Translation: Talk is cheap.
+The default position is to go ahead with ideas that are creative or ambitious, unless there’s a good reason not to.
 We’re collectively running a business not dicking about.
 Everyone has the power to kick ass, and they don’t need to ask permission to do so.

 Here is a brief synopsis of the eight principles that apply to an ansynd cooperative.
 As a newbie you should work to familiarise yourself with these, by observing the members, and asking questions.
 Failure to adhere to any of them automatically constitutes a breach of cooperative ansynd praxis, inviting disciplinary action from the other workers.